crimbs/ising/README.md

 ### Summary

 The investigation involved writing a Python program to implement the Metropolis algorithm for the two-dimensional Ising model.
 Various properties of the model were obtained using computational methods and compared with the theoretical expectations.
 In particular; autocorrelation, statistical error, hysteresis, response functions, finite-size scaling, domain size, and finally comparing the Metropolis algorithm to Wolff's cluster-flipping algorithm.

-See https://en.wikipedia.org/wiki/Ising_model for more detail about the Ising model.